zicklag/docs-1/app/insights.md

 # Insights

-> Insights is a Module in Directus that allows rapid, no-code buildout of analytics dashboards.
+> Insights is a Module in Directus that allows rapid, no-code build-out of analytics dashboards.
 Regardless of your
 > use-case _(be it business intelligence, user progress tracking, web traffic conversions, or whatever!)_ you will be
 > able to setup key data metrics in just a few clicks.